-The Lakewatch program is made possible through the dedication of its volunteers and Lakewatch Chairs, Al Sosiak and Ron Zurawell.
-We would like to thank Bill Lasecki for his dedication to data collection at Crane Lake.
-We would also like to thank Bradley Peter and Emily Port who were summer interns with ALMS in 2010.
-Project Technical Coordinator Jill Anderson was instrumental in planning and organizing the field program.
-Technologists Shelley Manchur, Mike Bilyk, Brian Jackson, and John Willis were involved in the training aspects of the program.
-Doreen LeClair and Chris Rickard were responsible for data management.
-Jill Anderson (Program Manager) was responsible for program administration and planning.
-Théo Charette, Ron Zurawell, Lori Neufeld, and Sarah Lord prepared the original report, which was updated for 2010 by Bradley Peter and Arin Dyer.
-Alberta Environment, the Beaver River Watershed Alliance (BRWA), and the Municipal District of Wainwright were major sponsors of the Lakewatch program.
+The LakeWatch program is made possible through the dedication of its volunteers and LakeWatch Chairs, Al Sosiak and Ron Zurawell.
+We would like to thank Bill Lasecki and Ron Young for their dedication to data collection at Crane Lake.
+We would also like to thank Jessica Davis and Pauline Pozsonyi who were summer interns with ALMS in 2011.
+Program Coordinator Bradley Peter was instrumental in planning and organizing the field program.
+Technologists Shelley Manchur and Brian Jackson were involved in the training aspects of the program.
+Doreen LeClair, Chris Rickard, and Lisa Reinbolt were responsible for data management.
+Théo Charette, Ron Zurawell, Lori Neufeld, and Sarah Lord prepared the original report, which was updated for 2011 by Bradley Peter and Arin Dyer.
+Alberta Environment, the Beaver River Watershed Alliance (BRWA), and the Municipal District of Wainwright were major sponsors of the LakeWatch program.